china130793/PI-RL-LoadShield/README.md

 - deterministic safety projection,
 - digital-twin-based validation.

-The released files allow readers to inspect the input datasets, run the reproduction script, generate tables and figures, and compare the outputs with the values reported in the manuscript.
+The released files allow readers to inspect the input datasets, run the script, generate tables and figures, and compare the outputs with the values reported in the manuscript.

 ---